GailFairley/NapierGroupF/Usecases/use-case 9.md

 ## MAIN SUCCESS SCENARIO

-*put here the steps of the scenario from trigger to goal delivery, and any cleanup after*

-1. action description
+1. User requests to see how big of a percentage of the world speak Chinese, English, Hindi, Spanish or Arabic from most spoken to least.
+2. User is provided with the requested information.

 ## EXTENSIONS

-*put here the extensions, one at a time, each referring to the step of the main scenario*

-1. **Condition**: action of sub use case
+1. User misspells the area they want to see information for.
+2. User enters an area outside the scope of the report.

 ## SUB-VARIATIONS

-*put here the sub-variations that will cause eventual branching in the scenario

-1. list of sub-variations
+None.

 ## SCHEDULE